dominikahojniak/WDPAI/README.md

 ## Description

-This project is a sample project to demonstrate the structure and content of a README file.
+The justStory book list application is a convenient tool for literature lovers.
+It allows users to track upcoming book releases and find places where they can purchase or read e-books via subscription.
+Users can create accounts, log in and add titles of interest to their "To read" list.
+​

 ## Table of Contents